BettyzhangPei/BettyzhangPei.github.io/_pages/about.md

 Hobbies
 ==========
-Beyond research, I enjoy hiking, kayaking, and exploring new places and restaurants.
+Beyond research, I enjoy hiking, kayaking, skiing and exploring new places and restaurants.
 I’m an avid reader, especially of books on art, aesthetics, and eastern philosophy, and I maintain a regular meditation practice to stay grounded.

 Recent News
 ===========